How to find missing beneficiaries - Distributing rightful Inheritance

 The nature of family relationships is often complex, as people lose touch and divisions occur.
 Today, family dynamics are more complex than ever before due to rises in blended families, multiple marriages, adoption both in and out of families, and cohabiting couples.
 All these factors contribute to making the search for missing or unknown beneficiaries more complicated.
 So, where do you start?

-If it is believed that the individual has died intestate, it is best practice to verify this through a Will search.
+Has the individual died intestate?
+The first thing you need to find out is if they had a Will.
+How to trace a Will?
+The best practice is to verify this through a Will search.
 If the beneficiaries are identified under the rules of intestacy and it is later found that a Will exists and contradicts this distribution, the estate could be at risk of claims against it.
 Once it is established whether there is a Will and whether beneficiaries are missing, research into locating them can begin.
+No will inheritance

 How does a professional genealogist conduct their research into missing beneficiaries?

 If these steps fail, then we advise seeking professional help.
-A specialist who has experience in searching for missing people is likely to locate the individual much quicker than you could yourself.
-By passing the search over to a professional at this early stage, you can save a significant amount of your valuable time.
+Specialists, like Title Research, have experience in searching for missing people and are likely to locate the individual much quicker than you could yourself.
+Passing over the search to a professional at this early stage can save a significant amount of your valuable time.

 Genealogical researchers will use multiple approaches to locate a missing beneficiary, including searching: